Published on October 3rd, 2018 | by Ruben0

 That’s true for Cream sherry, but 1. it doesn’t have to be PX (also Moscatel or rectified grape must can be used) and 2. not all sweet sherry is a blend.
 There are also naturally sweet sherries which are called after their grape variety: Pedro Ximénez and Moscatel.
 Lustau even has a sweet sherry made from Palomino Fino.
 They are naturally sweet because fermentation is halted early (either by additional fortification or because there’s simply too much sugar for the yeast to push through).

 That gives us three major categories of sherry: dry, naturally sweet and blended sweet sherry.
 This isn’t clear in the book.

 4. Sherry has an acidity of 4/5

 Wine Folly gives a score of four out of five stripes for acidity, which is misleading as sherry has a low acidity level compared to other (white) wines, especially when talking about Fino and Manzanilla which have the lowest level of volatile acidity of all wines.
 The nature of Palomino grapes and the fact that they are picked late results in low acidity wines: an average total acidity of 3.7 g/l and virtually no malic acid.
 The pH in Palomino grape juice is troubling and often has to be corrected to avoid bacterial contamination.

 Of course the total lack of sugars in dry sherry and the presence of acetaldehydes and minerals from the albariza soils will give it a fresh and bright appearance, which could be mistaken for acidity.
-However placing it at the same level as Verdejo and just one step behind Riesling is quite a stretch.
+However placing it at the same level as Verdejo for instance, and just one step behind Riesling is quite a stretch.